demisto/content/Packs/RSANetWitness_v11_1/Integrations/RSANetWitnessv115/README.md

 >|---|---|---|---|---|
 >| ELD | 1.1.1.1 | 1 | server | 1 |

 ### rsa-nw-hosts-list
 ***
-lists all hosts' information from a particular Endpoint Server. filter the results using the supplied arguments (list can be supplied) or use the 'filter' argument. more info in the integration documentation. you can limit the results using the limit argument or the page size argument. the default is 50 results.
+Lists all host information from a specific endpoint server.
+Filter the results using the supplied arguments (can be a list) or use the 'filter' argument.
+You can limit the results using the limit argument or the page size argument.

 #### Base Command